ChainAgnostic/CAIPs/CAIPs/caip-25.md

 A `scopedProperties` object MAY also be present, each member of which corresponds to exactly 1 `sessionScope`.
 This is intended for expressing connection-specific or non-standardized extensions to `sessionScope`.
 Each object in `scopedProperties` MUST be keyed to a `scopeString`, and SHOULD correspond to a `sessionScopes` entry with the same key.
+There are no type, depth, or shape constraints on the contents of each property in `scopedProperties`.
 If an object in `scopedProperties` is keyed to a `scopeString` not currently authorized for the session, it SHOULD be ignored.

 A `sessionProperties` object MAY also be present, with no protocol-wide shape constraints or semantics assumed.
 This is intended for expressing metadata about the CAIP-25 connection and accessible to ALL `sessionScopes` equally.
+There are no type, depth, or shape constraints on the contents of `sessionProperties`.

 An example of a successful response follows: